Musiik-fn/650-DRAGON-SLAYERS/README.md

 **Group Members:** Joshua Cabal, Ida Karimi, Viridiana Radillo

 ## Overview
  The objective is to reproduce experiments in a published paper.
-We only allow group projects (max 3 students in each group).
-No individual student submission.
-You are responsible for forming groups.
 The successful resulting project can potentially lead to research publication at health informatics venues such as AMIA, JAMIA, and JBI.

 ## Chosen Research Paper
 **Research Paper Name**: Predicting 30‑days mortality for MIMIC‑III patients with sepsis‑3: a machine learning